Evolve Transition Infrastructure Files Form 10-K

-/EIN News/ -- HOUSTON, March 27, 2023 (GLOBE NEWSWIRE) -- Evolve Transition Infrastructure LP (NYSE American: SNMP) (“Evolve” or the “Partnership”) has filed its Annual Report on Form 10-K for the year ended December 31, 2022 with the Securities and Exchange Commission (the “SEC”).
+HOUSTON, March 27, 2023 (GLOBE NEWSWIRE) -- Evolve Transition Infrastructure LP SNMP ("Evolve" or the "Partnership") has filed its Annual Report on Form 10-K for the year ended December 31, 2022 with the Securities and Exchange Commission (the "SEC").

 LIQUIDITY AND DEBT REDUCTION UPDATE